evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ### Sound system

-One type of sound system is available for the Genesis GV60 AWD.
+The Genesis GV60 AWD comes equipped with one sound system option:

-- With the Bose Premium Sound System, you get eight speakers with a max system output of  watts.
+- **Bose Premium Sound System**: This system features eight speakers and delivers a maximum output of  watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights